ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   transport-independent way, to enable applications written to a single API to make use of transport protocols in terms of the features they provide;

-- Message- as opposed to stream-orientation, using application-assisted framing and deframing where the underlying transport does not provide these;
+- Message-orientation, as opposed to stream-orientation, using application-assisted framing and deframing where the underlying transport does not provide these;

 - Asynchronous Connection establishment, transmission, and reception, allowing concurrent operations during establishment and supporting event-driven